Bella Hadid's Perfume Brand, 'Ôrebella, Made Me A Magnet For Compliments

 As a self-proclaimed fragrance obsessive, it’s rare for a new perfume brand to grab (and hold) my attention — and even rarer when it’s fronted by a celebrity.
 That’s not to say there aren’t gems: Kylie Jenner’s Cosmic 2.0 and Eilish by Billie Eilish have both been mistaken for far more expensive designer scents on me.
 Most of the time, though, they all smell… kind of identical.

-But 'Ôrebella, dreamt up by the one and only Bella Hadid, is built differently.
-Sure, there are the usual wearable notes (vanilla, jasmine and rose), but alongside them are spicy cardamom, savoury sea salt accord and briny olive — elements I can’t say appear in any of the perfumes in my current collection.
+But 'Ôrebella, dreamt up by the one and only Bella Hadid, is built different.
+Sure, there are the usual wearable notes (vanilla, jasmine, and rose), but alongside them are spicy cardamom, savory sea salt accord, and briny olive — elements I can’t say appear in any of the perfumes in my current collection.

 AdvertisementADVERTISEMENT